nd-nuclear-theory/mcscript-ncci/docs/decomposition-tutorial.md

 But 3 iterations seems to do it.

+In fact, convergence is to be expected, when the number of iterations is equal to the number of distinct eigenvalues.
+See Sec.
+5.2.1 "Decomposition" of Ref. [johnson2018:bigstick].

 Incidentally, if we try the same thing using Nex itself as the decomposition operator, the raw eigenvalues are shifted, but the end result is the same: